emigre459/CARES_Act/README.md

-CARES_Act
+# CARES_Act
 ==============================

-Data engineering and analysis of CARES Act funding data
+## Purpose

+Data engineering and analysis of CARES Act funding data, initially in service of a partnership between the National Press Foundation and DataKind DC.
+The work done here will be used to publish articles on the efficacy and various facets of CARES Act (round 1, at least) stimulus funding.

-Project Organization
+## Project Organization
 ------------

     ├── LICENSE